We are expecting 2 extraordinary litters in mid-fall 2021.

-Adding a Candian Frenchies French bulldog to your family is something that can immensely benefit your lives, bringing you fun and happiness on a day to day basis.
+Adding a Canadian Frenchies French bulldog to your family is something that can immensely benefit your lives, bringing you fun and happiness on a day to day basis.
 They are amazingly simple to take care of, taking little to no effort.

 Looking for a French Bulldog

 Many French bulldog owners have their dogs on schedules.
-They like to live by feeding their dogs early in the morning either 6:00 or 8:00 and then after about 12 hours after.
+They like to live by feeding their dogs early in the morning, either 6:00 or 8:00 and then after about 12 hours after.